CanDIG/playwright-runbook/README.md

 # Updating the Tests

-Tests are based on a small dataset with admin credentials.
-Adjust the results for different dataset.
+Adjust the test for different dataset or different user.

 ### UI Tests